-2018 Conforming Guidelines On Mortgage Part Of Bankruptcy is different with Conventional Loans than with FHA Loans, VA Home Loans, and USDA Loans:
+Conforming Guidelines On Mortgage Part Of Bankruptcy is different on Conventional Loans than it is on FHA, VA, and USDA loans:

-- Fannie Mae and Freddie Mac has much looser mortgage lending guidelines when it comes to the recorded date of the foreclosure when it comes to mortgage part of bankruptcy
+- Fannie Mae and Freddie Mac has much looser mortgage lending guidelines when it comes to the recorded date of the foreclosure when it comes to the mortgage part of the bankruptcy

 - However, there are mandatory waiting periods after bankruptcy and foreclosure to qualify for a mortgage loan

-On this article, we will be discussing 2018 Conforming Guidelines On Mortgage Part Of Bankruptcy and qualifying for both conventional loans and FHA Loans and the mandatory waiting periods for borrowers with mortgage as part of bankruptcy/
+In this article, we will be discussing Conforming Guidelines On Mortgage Part Of Bankruptcy.
+We will discuss and cover qualifying for both conventional and FHA loans and the mandatory waiting periods for borrowers with a prior mortgage included as part of bankruptcy.

 Fannie Mae and Freddie Mac are the two entities that govern and set standards for conforming mortgage loans, also known as conventional loans.
 Conventional Loans are also referred to as conforming loans because they need to conform to Fannie Mae and/or Freddie Mac Standards.

-- Conventional Loan Borrowers who had a mortgage and/or mortgages as part of Chapter 7 Bankruptcy , the waiting period to qualify for a conventional loan is four years from the discharge date of Chapter 7 Bankruptcy
+- For borrowers who had a mortgage and/or mortgages as part of Chapter 7 Bankruptcy, the waiting period to qualify for a conventional loan is four years from the discharge date of Chapter 7 Bankruptcy

 - The mortgage cannot be reaffirmed

-Mortgage Borrowers with mortgage and/or mortgages part of Chapter 7 Bankruptcy, the mandatory waiting period to qualify for a FHA Loan is three years from the date of the recorded date of the foreclosure, deed in lieu of foreclosure and/or short sale date on the mortgage that was part of Chapter 7 Bankruptcy.
+For borrowers with a mortgage and/or mortgages part of Chapter 7 Bankruptcy, the mandatory waiting period to qualify for an FHA loan is three years from the date of the recorded date of the foreclosure, deed in lieu of foreclosure, and/or short sale date on the mortgage that was part of Chapter 7 Bankruptcy.

-- The waiting period clock does not start until the mortgage and/or mortgages that was included as part of your Chapter 7 Bankruptcy was transferred out of homeowners name and into the name of the mortgage lender and/or the date of the sheriff’s sale
+- The waiting period clock does not start until the mortgage and/or mortgages that were included as part of your Chapter 7 Bankruptcy was transferred out of the homeowner’s name and into the name of the mortgage lender and/or the date of the sheriff’s sale

-- Those who have a mortgage and/or mortgages as part of their Chapter 7 Bankruptcy should be diligent after the bankruptcy discharge date to make sure that the mortgage lender gets their name out of the deed to the home
+Those who have a mortgage and/or mortgages as part of their Chapter 7 Bankruptcy should be diligent after the bankruptcy discharge date to make sure that the lender gets their name out of the deed to the home.